numericfor/numfor/docs/sources/fstring.md

 \include ex_fstring1.f90

-which, after compiling and executing, gives exactly the same result that \ref ex_strings1
+which, after compiling and executing, gives exactly the same result that \ref ex_strings1 from module `strings`